-Under this model we’ve been able to create relationships with many coffee companies.
-The multi-roaster model is not for every café but bringing in guest roasters from time to time can add a new dimension to your café, providing your customers new flavors while keeping their standbys ready.
+Under this model, we’ve created relationships with many coffee companies.
+The multi-roaster model is not for every café, but bringing in guest roasters from time to time can add a new dimension to your café, providing your customers with new flavors while keeping their standbys ready.

 You must always try a potential roaster’s coffee.
 Don’t just go by online descriptions or a tweet about how sweet and fruity a coffee is.
-At Revolver, we are looking for specific flavor and roast profiles and a roaster’s reputation or past experience speaks little about their current offerings.
+At Revolver, we look for specific flavors and roast profiles—a roaster’s reputation or past coffees speaks little about their current offerings.

 Our goal is to create a harmonious lineup while still highlighting the individuality of each coffee within the Revolver spectrum.
 Make a list of roasters you’d love to feature, and then kindly ask them for samples.
 If you’re looking to feature one guest roaster at a time, then choose the order you’d like to carry each roaster and work your way down the list.

 Once you’ve found a coffee you love, it’s time to figure out logistics.
-Just like every roaster has a unique menu and style, each has its ordering procedures.
+Like every roaster has a unique menu and style, each has its ordering procedures.

-For the roaster, this helps with stock and inventory matters, and it allows you to organize and schedule your next guest roaster in a timely matter.
-Above all though, it takes away any opportunity to blindside one another with an awkward or perceivably hurtful breakup.
-And if at the time of the finish date you decide you want to continue ordering from the roaster, then guess what?
+For the roaster, this helps with stock and inventory matters; for you, this gives you space to organize and schedule your next guest roaster in a timely manner.
+Above all, it takes away any opportunity to surprise one another with an awkward or perceivably hurtful breakup.
+And if, at the time of the finish date, you decide you want to continue ordering from the roaster, then guess what?
 Just extend it.
-But make sure to pick another finish date so as to continue in full transparency.
+But make sure to pick another finish date to continue in complete transparency.

-You’ll also want to input prices into the POS and print price tags.
-There is a lot to do, and the last thing you want is for a customer to not buy a bag of your guest’s coffee because it lacks a price tag or a staff member doesn’t know anything about it.
+You’ll also want to input prices into the register and print price tags.
+There is a lot to do, and the last thing you want is for a customer not to buy a bag of your guest’s coffee because it lacks a price tag or a staff member doesn’t know anything about it.

 —George Glannakos is an owner of Revolver Coffee in Vancouver.